 - Is not sure how to choose quality apps.
 If that’s you check out Step 4 in this post.

 - Is unwilling to start another subscription, even though it’s less than a cup of fancy coffee each month.

 When you start the free trial or subscribe, you get unlimited access to Brain.fm.

 - Access to every category music to focus, relax, meditate, or sleep

 - Offline access for those times when you’re not connected.

 Let me be straightforward with you…There is NO risk.
 Not only is everything they do backed by scientific studies, their guarantees can’t be beat compared to most other apps.

 You can start a free trial without entering any credit card info.
 If you’re not satisfied after testing things out, cool.
 Just stop using it.

-Even after you purchase, there’s almost no risk.
+Even after you make a purchase, there’s almost no risk.
 The annual subscription is backed by a 60-day money-back guarantee, and you can cancel your subscription at any time.
 There are no contracts.

-If you decide to purchase a subscription, you can save 10% by using promo code robbymiles10 at checkout.
+If after reading this review you decide to purchase a subscription, save 10% by using promo code robbymiles10 at checkout.